TobyJef/total-war-trumps/README.md

 - Below the main game are is a small text box with the purpose of displaying the Glorious Victory! message to the player if the win or the Shameful Defeat! message if the player has lost to the cpu opponent.
 Following either the win or loss message there is a short message that informs the player of each card that was played in that round.

-- Finally there is the score tally box which shows the player and cpu score.
+- There is the score tally box which shows the player and cpu score.
 The score correctly increments automatically at the end of each hand and awards a point to the respective winner.
 Once the desired score has been reached, a new message will appear informing wether the player had won or lost the full game.
 The win message to the player is shown in green, while the loss message is displayed in red.
 These colours were chosen as they can be associated with positive (green) or negative (red) actions.

-- A seperate button is added (to be implemented) which is designed to reset the scores to 0-0 and allow the player to play again.
+- A play again button is added which resets the scores to 0-0 and clears the previous games text content to allow the player to play again, from within the main game page.
+However due to a still unfixed bug, as a work around it is advised to refresh the page to play again.
+More detail is found within the bugs section of the README.

 ## Technologies Used